Events All That Jazz Hot Jazz Flashes Roots of Jazz Tailgate Ramblings Affiliated Bands Musicians' Exchange Jazz Links

 Dan Morgenstern, Director of the Institute of Jazz Studies, Rutgers University, says “Floyd Levin’s dedicated and unselfish life-long work for the cause of jazz has illuminated many a corner that would otherwise have remained in the dark.
 All who care about the music are in his debt.
 ‘Classic Jazz,’ like Floyd himself, is a classic.”

-A special PRJC CD featuring many of the club’s top bands has been professionally produced to commemorate our 30th anniversary.
-They are now available for $10 each, postpaid by mail either online or by mail.
-Send mail orders to Stu Parcher, 1115 Fallsmead Way, Rockville, MD with a check payable to PRJC.
+A special PRJC CD featuring many of the club’s top bands was professionally produced to commemorate the PRJC's 30th anniversary.
+They are available for $10 each, while supplies last, at our monthly concerts.
+Please enquire at the ticket table.

 BEALL STREET SEVEN “When”